Anthony-Tatowicz/MachineLearningNotebook/README.md

 # MachineLearningNotebook
-My Machine learning jupyter notebooks, mostly using sklearn or Tensorflow.
+My Machine learning notebooks, mostly using sklearn and Tensorflow.